-- 1. Who is to be taught?
+- I. Who is to be taught?

-- 2 What is to be taught?
+- Ii.
+What is to be taught?

-- 3. How is it to be taught?
+- Iii.
+How is it to be taught?

-- 1. - 2.
+- 1. The lesson plan serves to aid the memory of the teacher and consequently facilitate teaching. - 2.
 Tabular format is preferred because it emphasises on the activity of the learner. - 3.
-The use of 'By' instead of 'At' recognises individual differences in learning among learners (fast, moderate and slow) and guarantees a wider time frame as to when learning (behavior change) will take place unlike the later which is more point-blank as at the time learning will occur.
+The use of 'By' instead of 'At' recognizes individual differences in learning among learners (fast, moderate and slow) and guarantees a wider time frame as to when learning (behavior change) will take place unlike the later which is more point-blank as at the time learning will occur.

 - 1. It is topic-specific.
 Every instructional material should be intimately related to the topic being taught. - 2.
-By multi-sensory perception we mean 'that which appeals to multiple senses.
+By multi-sensory perception we mean 'that which appeals to multiple senses'.
 For instance, the use of an instructional material like chart appeal to the senses of sight, ear, feeling as we can see them, hear the explanations and touch or feel the object. - 3.
 Entry behaviour or previous knowledge is the knowledge that appears relevant to the topic to be taught and which will help the children to learn the present topic more successfully if reminded of it.

-1. Features of set induction:
+- 1. Features of set induction:

 - Relevant to the topic

 - Stimulating to arouse the interest and curiosity of the learners.

 - Must be brief

 - 2. Instructional Objectives

 - 3. Evaluation